uedwinc/aws-bootcamp-cruddur-2023/journal/week4.md

 - In `backend-flask`, create a folder `bin` and add some files with no extension `db-connect`, `db-create`, `db-drop` and `db-schema-load`

-- Give execute rights to user for the three files:
+- Give execute rights to user for the four files:

 ```bash
 chmod u+x bin/db-connect